NHERI-SimCenter/BRAILS/docs/web/html/_sources/common/user_manual/modules/pytorchImageClassifier.rst.txt

 .. _lbl-pytorchImageClassifier:

-Pytorch Image Classifier
+PyTorch Image Classifier
 ========================

-The Pytorch Generic Image Classifier is a class that can be used for creating user defined classifier.
+The PyTorch Generic Image Classifier is a class that can be used for creating user defined classifier.
 It can be used for training and evaluating the model.
+The users can directly use the pre-trained model for making predictions or the users can fine-tune the pre-trained model with additional training data.
+The pre-trained model provides a good test accuracy (97.31% for rooftpye classification) if the test data come from the same distribution as the training data.
+However, it is recommended that the users should fine-tune the pre-trained model due to the out-of-distribution generalization issue of neural networks (https://arxiv.org/pdf/1903.12261.pdf).

 .. container:: toggle